-On July 3, 2017, in conjunction with the CD20 Technology License from Fred Hutchinson Cancer Research Center ("Fred Hutch"), the Company entered into an investigator-initiated clinical trial agreement (the "CD20 CTA") to provide partial funding for a Phase 1/2 clinical trial at Fred Hutch evaluating the safety and efficacy of the CD20 Technology in patients with relapsed or refractory B-cell non-Hodgkin lymphomas.
+Since July 3, 2017, in conjunction with the CD20 Technology License from Fred Hutchinson Cancer Research Center ("Fred Hutch"), the Company has been party to an investigator-initiated clinical trial agreement (the "CD20 CTA") to provide partial funding for a Phase 1/2 clinical trial at Fred Hutch evaluating the safety and efficacy of the CD20 Technology in patients with relapsed or refractory B-cell non-Hodgkin lymphomas.
 In connection with the CD20 CTA, the Company agreed to fund up to \$5.3 million of costs associated with the clinical trial, which commenced during the fourth quarter of 2017.
-In November 2020, the CD20 CTA was amended to include additional funding of approximately \$0.8 million for the treatment of five patients with chronic lymphocytic leukemia.
+In November 2020, the CD20 CTA was amended to include additional funding of approximately \$1.8 million, which includes \$0.8 million for the treatment of five patients with chronic lymphocytic leukemia.
+In January 2022, the CD20 CTA was amended to include additional funding of \$2.2 million increasing the total payment obligation of the Company in connection with the CD20 CTA not to exceed \$9.3 million.
+Since inception, the Company has reimbursed Fred Hutch \$5.2 million.